null-machine/limbus-company-roll-analyzer/index.md

 **What this isn't:**
 - A mirror dungeon tier list.
 Animation speeds and performance in undertuned stages with arbitrary artifacts play absolutely no role in any of these rankings.
-- A story tier list.
-[Story stages are highly accessible.](https://www.youtube.com/playlist?list=PL9PkdtklMNOv6vDgTHwNvtsLecK0G7GrR) This means that they generally cannot provide meaningful feedback on a sinner's future viability.
 - An autobattle tier list.
 Knowing how to redirect clashes, cancel enemy actions, pace skill pools and manipulate skill order within a turn is critical for maximizing certain identities.

 ---